fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 #### Visual Studio Code

 The Visual Studio Code debugger can be useful in some situations.
-You can launch the application in debugging mode like this:
+You can launch the application in debugging mode like this (in this and the next few images, the notes have a field _date_ which has been removed from the current version of the application):

 ![screenshot showing how to launch debugger in vscode](../../images/3/35x.png)